HumanCompatibleAI/overcooked-demo/README.md

 ## Installation

-First, install `node` and `npm`, and ensure that you have set up the [overcooked-js repository](https://github.com/markkho/overcooked-js).
+First, install `node` and `npm`, and ensure that you have set up the [overcooked_ai repository](https://github.com/HumanCompatibleAI/overcooked_ai).
 Also, install browserify globally, by calling:

     overcooked-demo $ npm install -g browserify